fayepsr/ase/postman/README.md

 # Postman Collection
 You may find instructions as to how to import the postman collection [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
 There are two environments to import, one for lightsail and one for localhost.
-In the environment.

 The two endpoints that are also exposed in lightsail are api/v1/highlight and api/v1/finetune..